Discover the best oil paint brands for beginners and professionals alike.

 Paint varies from brand to brand.
 There will be differences in the type of oil that’s used as a binder, the pigments used, the amount of pigment added and the combination of additives, stabilisers, fillers and dryers.

 Different oil paint brands have their own recognisable properties, in the handling of the paint, in the colours selected by the paint maker, and even in the finish of your painting (whether it’s glossy or matte).

 Getting the best quality paint certainly won’t make you a better painter, but it can make the whole painting experience much more joyful, and your process feel easier.

 I’ve tested 20 brands of oil paints to bring you this review and loosely ordered this post from the boutique craftsman-made high end ranges, to the mid-level ranges, to the ‘student grade’ quality paint.

-Pros: Sophisticated formulation prevents warping, high quality, amazing for creating glazes
+Attributes: Sophisticated formulation prevents warping, high quality, amazing for creating glazes, gives a glossy finish

 This is a German brand that produces wonderful professional grade paint, with excellent lightfastness and the consistency of a paste.